michellesit/oceans_2020/README.md

 cd /oceans_2020/oceans_docker/
 sudo docker build -t oceans_demo:mar23 .
 ```
+ROS Kinetic works best with python2.7 so all the scripts are written for python2.7.

 Please shoot me an email if you run into any issues!